peteroupc/html3dutil/tutorials/camera.md

 This article describes projection and view transforms commonly used in 3D graphics, especially when using my [HTML 3D Library](http://peteroupc.github.io/html3dutil).

+**Download the latest version of the library at the [HTML 3D Library's Releases page](https://github.com/peteroupc/html3dutil/releases).**

 ## The "Camera" and the Projection and View Transforms

 The [`Scene3D`](http://peteroupc.github.io/html3dutil/glutil.Scene3D.html) class of the HTML 3D Library has a concept of a "projection transform" and a "view transform".
 If we use the concept of a "camera", the projection is like setting the camera's focus and lens, and the view transform is like setting its position and orientation. `Scene3D` has methods for setting all these attributes of this abstract "camera".
-Two of them are `setPerspective()` and `setLookAt()`, which are shown in the example below.
+Two of them are [`setPerspective()`](http://peteroupc.github.io/html3dutil/glutil.Scene3D.html#.setPerspective) and [`setLookAt()`](http://peteroupc.github.io/html3dutil/glutil.Scene3D.html#.setLookAt), which are shown in the example below.

     // Set the perspective view.
 Camera has a 45-degree field of view
     // and will see objects from 0.1 to 100 units away.